-BUS 228 Business Statistics
+BUS 228 Business Statistics 2 2 0 3

-Prerequisites: MAT 115, MAT 140, or MAT 161
+Prerequisites: MAT 115, MAT 140, or MAT 167 l and RED 090

+Corequisites: None

 This course introduces the use of statistical methods and tools in evaluating research data for business applications.
 Emphasis is placed on basic probability, measures of spread and dispersion, central tendency, sampling, regression analysis, and inductive inference.
 Upon completion, students should be able to apply statistical problem solving to business.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.